Josh Bell Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Padres have the fifth-ranked team ERA across all league pitching staffs (3.74).

-- Padres pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in baseball.

-- Wacha (6-2) gets the starting nod for the Padres in his 13th start of the season.
-He has a 3.18 ERA in 68 2/3 innings pitched, with 64 strikeouts.
+- Weathers (1-4 with a 5.17 ERA and 25 strikeouts in 38 1/3 innings pitched) gets the start for the Padres, his ninth of the season.

-- The righty's most recent appearance came on Wednesday against the Seattle Mariners, when he tossed six scoreless innings while allowing two hits.
+- In his last appearance on Saturday, the left-hander went three innings against the Colorado Rockies, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.